-Increases in labor productivity.
+♣ Increases in labor productivity.
 Productivity, as measured by output per hour of labor input, increased in most sectors between 2000 and 2010, peaking in 2007.
 However, productivity increases were interrupted by the recession.
 After productivity decreases from 2007 to 2009, many industries saw large productivity increases from 2009 to 2010.
 Industries with the fastest productivity growth were Information Technology-related industries.
 These include wireless telecommunications carriers, computer and peripheral equipment manufacturing, electronics and appliance stores, and commercial equipment manufacturing wholesalers.22

 Since the end of the recession (or 2010), labor productivity has increased across a handful of large sectors but has also decreased in others.
 In wholesale trade, productivity-measured in output per hour-increased by 19% over 2009 to 2017.
-Retail

-19 "Occupational Employment Projections to 2016-2026," Bureau of Labor Statistics, 2018.
+Retail trade gained even more productivity over this period at 25%.
+Food services, however, have remained stagnant since 2009, fluctuating over the nine-year period and shrinking by 0.01% over this time frame.
+Additionally, the Bureau of Labor Statistics reports multifactor productivity in manufacturing has been slowing down 0.3% per year over the 2004 to 2016 period.
+Much of this, they note, is due to slowdown in semiconductors, other electrical component manufacturing, and computer and peripheral equipment manufacturing.23